Georgetown heated igloos

 Jukebox patio – they add heaters when it gets cold.

-This neighborhood tavern was extra cautious during the pandemic, only offering seating on its patio throughout the fall and winter of 2020.
-Jukebox added a tent and standing heaters to its outdoor space to help keep out the chill, and now offers 800 square feet of covered patio space.
+Jukebox added a tent and standing heaters to its outdoor space in 2020, and now offers 800 square feet of covered patio space that stays open into the winter.

 Jukebox has some cozy fall cocktails to enjoy, too, and does outdoor watch parties for Browns games, with multiple TVs on the patio for viewing.

-We’ve tried to make this list as inclusive as possible, but if we’ve missed any heated patios or igloo options, please let us know so we can get info and add them.
+I’ve tried to make this list as complete as possible, but if I’ve missed any heated patios or igloo options, please let me know so I can get info and add them.

 It seems like we could be in for another long winter here in Cleveland, but hopefully these heated patio options will make it possible for you to still get out and support local businesses.